Making a complaint or suggestion

 Chief Executive Stage

-If you remain dissatisfied following the Stage One review you can ask that your concerns are looked at by the Corporate Customer Service Team at the Chief Executive stage of the complaints process.
+If you remain dissatisfied following the Stage One Complaint you can ask that your concerns are looked at by the Corporate Customer Service Team at the Chief Executive stage of the complaints process.

 Your request will then be considered by the Central Complaints Team at Islington Council who will let you know if they intend to proceed with an investigation.